 The 504 Coordinator will help assemble a 504 Team that will determine if your child qualifies for protection under Section 504.
 Typically, a 504 Team includes key members of the school staff such as the school nurse, teachers, food service personnel, coaches, counselors, and others.

 In making their determination, the 504 Team will rely on medical information.
 As a result, you may be asked to obtain specific medical information or medical recommendations from your child’s allergist and/or pediatrician for the Team to review.

 Once the 504 Team finds your child eligible, the Team will create an accommodation plan (or 504 Plan), which may include a number of components such as an Individual Healthcare Plan (IHP) and a Food Allergy & Anaphylaxis Emergency Care Plan.

 Written management plans such as 504 Plans have become increasingly more common over the past decade, especially for children with food allergy.
-These written plans come in a variety of shapes and sizes, ranging from a one-page, handwritten form to a 20-page plan made up of multiple components (IHP, Food Allergy & Anaphylaxis Emergency Care Plan, Cafeteria Procedures, a Transportation Plan, and a Staff Education Plan).
+These written plans come in a variety of shapes and sizes, ranging from a one-page, handwritten form to a 20-page plan made up of multiple components.
+For example, a 504 Plan might include an IHP, Food Allergy & Anaphylaxis Emergency Care Plan, Cafeteria Procedures, a Transportation Plan, and a Staff Education Plan.

 Section 504, Title II, and Ensuring the Protection of K-12 Students with Severe Allergies

 Discusses the common questions and concerns that come with putting food allergy accommodations into place for students.

 The Americans with Disabilities Act (ADA) extends the protections provided by 504 to private schools and private child care centers.